Manifestation Of Kebbi 2027 Verdict - New Telegraph

-However, among the interest groups, are those who prefer the continuity of the incumbent based on the remarkable and verifiable developmental achievements recorded within the eighteen months of their stewardship as is the case with Comrade Governor Nasir Idris of Kebbi State.
+However, among the interest groups are those who prefer the continuity of the incumbent based on the remarkable and verifiable developmental achievements recorded within the 18 months of their stewardship as is the case with Comrade Governor Nasir Idris of Kebbi State.

 Similarly, there are others whose political ambition is being threatened by the performance of the incumbent and the consistent expression of confidence by the electorates in the incumbent.